 How To Tell If Air Filter Needs Replacing

 The air filter in your home is responsible for trapping dirt, dust, and other airborne particles before they can enter your home.
-Over time, the air filter will become clogged with these contaminants and will need to be replaced.
+Over time, the air filter will become clogged with these contaminants and must be replaced.
 Here are a few telltale signs that it’s time to replace your air filter:

-If you notice an increase in dust around your home, it may be time to replace the air filter.
+If you notice increased dust around your home, it may be time to replace the air filter.
 As the filter becomes clogged, it will no longer be able to trap all of the airborne particles in your home, resulting in more dust buildup.

 If you have asthma or allergies, you may notice that your symptoms worsen when the air filter needs to be replaced.
 This is because contaminants are getting through the filter and into your lungs.